-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

-It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
+It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly and to decide if you should continue to use it.
 Blood and urine tests may be needed to check for unwanted effects.

-Certain women may be at an increased risk for pregnancy while taking this medicine.
-If you had problems ovulating and had irregular periods in the past, this medicine may cause you to ovulate.
-This could increase your chance of becoming pregnant.
+This medicine may cause some women who do not have regular monthly periods to ovulate.
+This can increase the chance of pregnancy.
 If you are a woman of childbearing potential, you should discuss birth control options with your doctor.

-If you have abdominal or stomach pain; dark urine; a loss of appetite; nausea or vomiting; unusual tiredness or weakness; or yellow eyes or skin, check with your doctor right away.
+If you have abdominal or stomach pain, dark urine, a loss of appetite, nausea or vomiting, unusual tiredness or weakness, or yellow eyes or skin, check with your doctor right away.
 These may be symptoms of a serious liver problem.